 If preventive measures need to be taken for the little patient’s future oral health, children’s braces are generally the most effective approach, especially for complex cases, and they can now be made of a clear material.
 Children also need to be taught the proper way to brush and floss when wearing braces, as well as the importance of avoiding sticky and hard foods, which can damage braces (which typically take a couple of years to prevent a lifetime of trouble).

 In some milder cases, Invisalign could be applicable.
 As part of this treatment, clear plastic aligner trays are worn, which can be taken out when eating or drinking, so there would be no dietary restrictions.
 The trays gradually move the teeth into the correct positions while remaining unnoticeable and preventing the need for brackets or wires.

 Set an appointment today with Dr. Song to assess your child’s orthodontic needs.
 The earlier that orthodontic issues are caught, the easier they are to treat.
 Having braces at a young age, while it can be an inconvenience, sets your child up for a bright future of straight, easy-to-clean teeth.
+If they need an open bite fix, crossbite fix, or underbite fix, we can address those issues right away.
 We look forward to giving your child a sparkling smile.